vgl-hub/gfastats/README.md

 To check out all options and flags use `gfastats -h`.

+**Note**: if you have a GFA without paths defined (e.g. as output from hifiasm) you will need to add the `--discover-paths` options in order to generate statistics for contigs and scaffolds.
+This is an attempt to clearly define contigs as a concept different from segments.

 You can test some typical usage with the files in the `testFiles` folder, e.g.:

 ```